openstack-archive/git-upstream/doc/source/workflows.rst

 Workflows
 =========

-.. note:: this guide assumes that you are using a branch named *master* to maintain your new features or bug fixes that sit on top of the upstream code of some project (probably somewhat related to OpenStack).
+.. note:: This guide assumes that you are using a branch named *master* to maintain your new features or bug fixes that sit on top of the upstream code of some project (probably somewhat related to OpenStack).

-   It is also assumed you are tracking releases, which is only one of the possible approaches to upstream tracking.
-Another approach would be tracking the master tip of a project.
-Of course even other strategies are possible.

 Importing from upstream: using git-upstream
 -------------------------------------------